NewValleyChurch/documentation-theme-jekyll/pages/hassio/home-assistant-change-log.md

 summary: "A list of changes to HASSIO automation system."
 ---

+## 7-31-2018

+-	// Installed ArtNet support for HASS.IO and connected to new Enttec ODE Mk2 Ethernet to DMX device.
+-	// Programmed Home Assistant to automatically turn house lights on when motion is detected at the center doors at the back of the sanctuary.

 ## 7-30-2018

 -	// Added Meagan's iPhone to the sensors and uploaded avatar.